Metocean Analytics

 For port operators

-- study vessel maneuverability in terminal;
+- study vessel maneuverability in the terminal;

 - better plan vessels’ arrival and departure to avoid slowing down or halting;